fastly/sidekiq-prometheus/README.md

 | sidekiq_redis_keys | gauge | Number of redis keys |
 | sidekiq_redis_expires | gauge | Number of redis keys with expiry set |

-The global metrics are reported with the only the `base_labels` with the exception of `sidekiq_enqueued` which will add a `queue` label and record a metric per Sidekiq queue.
+The global metrics are reported with the only the `preset_labels` with the exception of `sidekiq_enqueued` which will add a `queue` label and record a metric per Sidekiq queue.

 ## Custom Worker Metrics